ashishgits/sorting-visualizer/README.md

 ## CODING INSTRUCTIONS

-* Create only Functional Components
+* Use only Functional Components
 * Create Components only inside Components folder

 ## Available Scripts